basshelal/Waqti-Backend/src/uk/whitecrescent/timemanagementsystem/notes/task/Task.md

 There may exist an importance level, this will be how important / urgent a Task is so that when 2 Tasks collide the important one is shown over the less important one (but with a warning of collision and override)

-There will exist routines, a set of Tasks together to form a specific larger Task
+There will exist Routines, a set of Tasks together to form a specific larger Task

 There will exist Habits / Goals, these are different from both Macros and Routines

 There will also be macros, a set of Tasks that form like a skeleton/ framework for the day

+## Examples

+## Old Notes (Not Needed)

+A Task can contain properties that add Constraints to its existence, these properties can also help structure and categorize the Task in terms of a whole system.

+A Task can consist of a fixed / scheduled time or a duration or both, these are Properties/ Constraints.
+We call these Constraints and Constraints are not just limited to being time-based.